🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Napkins: Knot them, wrap with a velvet ribbon, or tuck a cedar sprig inside.

-Centerpieces can be low and lush or tall and airy.
-Mix heights across tables to keep the room dynamic.
+Centerpieces can be low and lush or tall and airy; mix heights across tables to keep the room dynamic.
+If you love a romantic table, this set of romantic table decor ideas has a few tricks that carry straight over to a winter wedding.

 7. Let Lighting Do the Heavy Lifting